wizmo2/squeezelite-esp32/README.md

 - Using the list of predefined options, choose the mode in which you want squeezelite to start
 - Generate the command
 - Add or change any additional command line option (for example player name, etc)
-- Activate squeezelite execution: this tells the device to automatiaclly run the command at start
+- Activate squeezelite execution: this tells the device to automatically run the command at start
 - Update the configuration
 - click on the "start toggle" button.
 This will force a reboot.
 - The toggle switch should be set to 'ON' to ensure that squeezelite is active after booting (you might have to fiddle with it a few times)
-- You can enable accessto  NVS parameters under 'credits'
+- You can enable access to NVS parameters under 'credits'

 ## Monitor
 In addition of the esp-idf serial link monitor option, you can also enable a telnet server (see NVS parameters) where you'll have access to a ton of logs of what's happening inside the WROVER.